 Research Facilities

 The Division provides the staff and students with an open and interactive environment for research and study.
 We also value team-work, cross-disciplinary research and development, and utilization of advanced IT and state-of-the-art technologies to solve all kinds of challenging engineering problems.
 Our department is equipped with a high-speed computing unit, which includes computer clusters, high-end GPUs, database servers, and high-speed Internet connections.
 Researchers are able to study multi-scale and aritificial intelligence problems and explore the mysteries of various engineering problems by using the high-speed computing unit.
-The department also founded an Engineering Visualization Laboratory (V-Lab), a Robotics Laboratory (R-Lab) and a Molecule Enabling Mechanics and Physics Laboratory (M-Lab).
-The V-Lab is equipped with advanced graphics workstations, game consoles and multi-touch panels for conducting research in Building Information Modeling (BIM), Virtual/Augmented Reality (VR/AR), game-based simulation and intelligent living spaces.
-The R-Lab includes a KUKA KR16 arm and two Mobile Robot P3AT and 25 LEGO 9797 educational sets.
-It supports research in construction automation, intelligent engineering instruments, engineering safety equipment and railway automation.
-The M-Lab is equipped with cutting edge nanomanipulators and measurement platforms to characterize engineering devices powered by biomolecular interactions at the nanoscale.
-Two research centers, the BIM center and the AI center are established to foster cross-displinary and cutting-edge research development.
+Three research centers, the BIM center, the AI center and the E3 center are established to foster cross-displinary and cutting-edge research development.

 Surveying and